Disease Guide ·Kennel Cough ·2026

 Vaccination Coverage

-The Bordetella vaccine is considered preventive care — not covered by standard illness/accident plans.
-Only wellness add-on plans cover vaccinations.
-The vaccine costs $20-$40 and is one of the cheapest preventive measures available.
+Bordetella vaccine is preventive care - not covered by standard plans.
+Only wellness add-ons cover it.
+Vaccine costs $20-$40, one of the cheapest preventive measures.

 🇺🇸 US Pet Insurance Guide